Latin American leftists see red over Suarez ban

-BUENOS AIRES/CARACAS Some of Latin America's most prominent leftists are accusing soccer's world governing body FIFA of banning star striker Luis Suarez as a ploy to sideline his Uruguayan team from a World Cup brimming with Latin flavor and European flops.
+BUENOS AIRES/CARACAS Some of Latin America's most prominent leftists are accusing football's world governing body FIFA of banning star striker Luis Suarez as a ploy to sideline his Uruguayan team from a World Cup brimming with Latin flavour and European flops.

 Suarez bit Italian defender Giorgio Chiellini and has been barred by FIFA for Uruguay's next nine competitive matches, meaning an immediate end to his World Cup campaign.